NebulousLabs/Sia-Support-Docs/hosting/about-hosting-on-sia.md

 {% tab title="Host Age" %}
 History matters.
 The longer you've been around, the more reliable you look to host scoring.
 There's a penalty applied to new hosts.
 How to beat that penalty you ask?
 Keep your host online.

-Once you've been online for about six weeks, about half of the default contract length, your penalty disappears!
+Once you've been online for about twelve weeks, about half of the default contract length, your penalty disappears!

 | Host Age \(Blocks\) | Host Age \(Days\) | Score Multiplier | % Reduction in Score |
 | :--- | :--- | :--- | :--- |